Admin Guide

 Beyond the files that come with the installation packages, the GEOPM Service may generate and modify additional files during its active state.
 These files are housed within two primary directories:

-: This directory contains files that monitor data about clients actively engaging the service, files that help maintain the GEOPM Service’s state, and files that are used by GEOPM’s save/restore mechanism.
+/etc/geopm: This directory contains configuration files, including access control lists.
+Files here persist across both reboots and service restarts./run/geopm: This directory contains files that monitor data about clients actively engaging the service, files that help maintain the GEOPM Service’s state, and files that are used by GEOPM’s save/restore mechanism.
 Should the service halt unexpectedly, these files aid in its subsequent restart.
-However, remember that the/run
+However, remember that the/rundirectory’s contents get deleted upon a system reboot.

 Furthermore, the GEOPM Service ensures robust security measures: